ClickHouse/ClickHouse/docs/en/sql-reference/statements/attach.md

 ### With Specified Path to Table Data {#attach-with-specified-path}

+The query creates a new table with provided structure and attaches table data from the provided directory in `user_files`.

 **Syntax**

 ```sql
 ATTACH TABLE name FROM 'path/to/data/' (col1 Type1, ...)
 ```

-It creates new table with provided structure and attaches table data from provided directory in `user_files`.

 **Example**